Kernix13/markdown-cheatsheet/README.md

 ### Frontmatter and YAML

-Frontmatter is markdown files is not something you will use in general, but you should at least be aware of it.
+Frontmatter in markdown files is not something you will use in general, but you should at least be aware of it.
 The actual syntax for markdown frontmatter (or _front matter_) is YAML syntax.

 What is YAML?
 That is not pertinent to this repo, but GitHub actions are written in YAML.